Friend of John Paul II: Illegitimate Theology Threatens to Undermine Humanae Vitae

 Those who believe that indulging this weakness “is a practical ideal, and call it mercy, disintegrate the person and consequently disintegrate the Church and society,” Grygiel said.
 “They plunge them into luxuriae indignitate (anger and lust).”

-He reminded the audience that both Paul VI and John Paul II were conscious of Jesus’ injunction not to be “carried away by all kinds of strange teaching.”
+He reminded the audience that both Paul VI and John Paul II were conscious of St. Paul’s injunction not to be “carried away by all kinds of strange teaching.”
 The Church’s teaching, he added, “does not need verbosity which is usually confusing” but rather the “clear and concise words” of the Word of God.

 Furthermore, he underscored that to deepen one’s understanding of the Divine Word in Humanae Vitae does not mean “changing its content.”
 Those who see it that way fail to recognize man’s “inestimable dignity,” Grygiel continued, and instead view that dignity as just something “on which to set a price, according to political, psychological and sociological circumstances.”